 Any time a sentence veers off into a side-tangent, wrap a comma around that veered-off thought.
 This indicates a pause at that moment.

-As you write, if your spidey senses are tingling, they may be telling you that you wrote a sentence with a clause that requires a little comma action.
-To see if you’re right, take the side-tangent out of the sentence completely.
-If it's still a complete sentence without the veered-off thought, then insert commas.
+How can you tell if you have a clause that needs a little comma action?
+Simply take the side-tangent out of the sentence.
+If it's still a complete sentence without the veered-off thought, then insert commas around the clause.

 Introductory phrases are a nice way to add depth and variety to your writing.
 In a way, they allow you to say just a little bit more in one, complete sentence.
 For example: